It may be a “first-world problem,” but that doesn’t make sitting home alone on a Friday night any more bearable.

 Deciding what to do when you are bored can be a challenge, but I promise, there’s something for everybody!

-Here are some things to do when you’re bored and don’t want to spend a fortune on entertainment:
+Here are some things to do when you’re bored and don’t want to spend a fortune on entertainment (you’ll find that many of these make for great cheap date ideas as well!):

 Try these cheap ideas for a boring weekend

 Invite guests over to your place for a meal.
-Eating out at restaurants is one of the most common budget killers.
+Eating out at restaurants is one of the most killers for your food budget.
 Why not invite guests over to your place for brunch or dinner instead?
 You might just be able to feed a small group for the same price you’d spend on a meal out (or make it a potluck!).

 Have a picnic in a park.
 Avoid “cabin fever” by enjoying a meal a picnic at a nearby park.
 Grab a blanket or scope out an open pavilion to spend a few hours eating a meal, getting some sun, and maybe enjoying some other outdoor activities like frisbee or just plain-old people-watching.